beebauman/unix/SERVER-ADMIN-CHEATSHEET.md

 ##### Put public key on server

-1. Copy the public key to the server:
+1. Copy the public key to the server (don't forget the colon at the end):

 		$ scp -o PubkeyAuthentication=no /Users/local_username/Downloads/id_rsa.pub root@food.pizza.com: